-The problem sets are another essential part of the class.
 As for any analytical subject, the only way to learn the material in the course is to solve a lot of problems.
-I will assign a problem set each week that will be posted on Moodle shortly after each class.
+I will assign additional problems each week that will be posted on Moodle shortly after each class.
 Your answers to these problems will not contribute directly to your grade (i.e., they will not be marked), but they will definitely contribute indirectly: you will not be able to do well in the course unless you do the problems.